Who Has Been Making Edits To My GMB Listing?

 If a strong online presence is important to your business and you’d like to learn more about how to achieve greater visibility and a top ranking in the search engines, you’ll be interested in my DIY guide to search engine optimisation.
 The SEO School is an online, self-paced modular course that gives you all the insider tips, tricks and practical tools to help you get found online.

 I designed The SEO School with small businesses in mind, because in my 20 years as a digital marketing specialist in Perth, I have learned how valuable SEO is for commercial success.
-To learn more or to sign up for The SEO School, please get in touch at https://theseoschool.com.
+Find out more about The SEO School here.

 Are you frustrated customers can’t find your website?

 Join my FREE online community for SEO tips!

 Are you the best kept secret on the internet?

 It’s time to change all that with my DIY SEO freebies!